Over 30 years travelling the world and reaching out to young people

 The 10th World Youth Day was celebrated in Manila in January 1995.
 The Cross arrived in Manila before the event and was taken to the youth gathered for the International Youth Forum, an event that was taking place just before World Youth Day.
 During the vigil on the Saturday evening, the Holy Father said, “The Pilgrim Cross goes from one continent to another, and young people from everywhere gather to experience together the fact that Jesus Christ is the same for everyone, and his message is always the same.
 In him there are no divisions, no ethnic rivalries, no social discrimination.
 All are brothers and sisters in the one family of God”.
 After the World Youth day celebrations, the Cross returned to Rome and visited several towns and places of pilgrimage in Italy.

 At the Rome diocesan celebration of the 11th World Youth Day in Saint Peter’s Square on Palm Sunday 1996, a group of young people from the Philippines passed the Cross on to a delegation of young people from France.
 The Holy Father said on that occasion, “To embrace the Cross on this day, to pass it from hand to hand, is a very eloquent gesture.
 It is as if you are saying: Lord, we do not wish to stay with you only for the moment of the ‘Hosanna’, but, with your help, we wish to accompany you on the way of the cross like Mary, your mother and ours, and the apostle John.
 Yes, Lord, ‘You have the Word of eternal life’ and we believe that your Cross is a word of life, of eternal life!”
 After the Mass, the French youth brought the Cross back to their country, and it made a triumphal entry into Chartres and was present at the evening Palm Sunday Mass.
-Thus it began its pilgrimage to 90 dioceses or movements, including some in Germany and the Netherlands.
+Thus it began its pilgrimage to 90 dioceses or movements, including several in Germany and the Netherlands.
 The visit to Germany on this occasion was to Berlin where the Holy Father had a meeting with the young people there.
 The Cross was with the youth as they spent the night in prayer.

 The pilgrimage around France and neighbouring countries (Austria and Belgium) continued in 1997 until the 12th World Youth Day in Paris in August.
 To continue the custom begun in Manila, the Cross was brought to the young people gathered for the International Youth Forum.
 After the World Youth Day celebrations, the Cross returned to Rome.